Trisha Tubu: Professional

 On September 5, 2024, Tubu was awarded the Reinforced Conference Best Opposite Spiker and first-ever Farm Fresh player to obtain an individual award since they joined the PVL in 2023.

 On January 30, 2025, Tubu scored a career-high 33 points as the Foxies defeated the Galeries Tower Highrisers in four sets in the PVL All-Filipino Conference.
+At the 2026 PVL Press Corps Awards Night, Tubu was named Season Most Valuable Player.